SchooLinks/sre-assignment/DEV_NOTES.md

 ### Possible Improvements
 - Add running the migrations as part of the app Dockerfile.
 - Create a script to grab the keypair and deploy the code to the instance created by the CDK code.
+- For a more robust solution, I would probably implement something similar to this blog post: https://betterprogramming.pub/deploy-your-django-apps-in-aws-with-cdk-v2-997731a4aa50